robynfsj/phd/README.md

 # PhD data analysis and presentation: Lake Ioannina diatom record spanning MIS 7–9

 This repository contains the R scripts for the data analysis of the first chapter of my PhD.
-Data and visualisations can't be included here until they have been published.

 Scripts:
 [01-load.R](https://github.com/robynfsj/phd-ioannina-long-record/blob/master/scripts/01-load.R) – reads in the data from an